Anterior-Inferior Labral Tear | Gold Standard: Arthroscopic Repair | Assess Bone Loss

 - Traction-countertraction: Assistant holds sheet around chest

 Traditional immobilization in internal rotation (sling) vs external rotation (ER brace) has been debated.
-The ESTIR trial showed no difference in recurrence rates.
-Most surgeons use standard sling for comfort, as surgery is definitive treatment for high-risk patients anyway.
+Although early studies suggested an external-rotation brace might reduce recurrence, larger randomised trials and meta-analyses have not confirmed a clinically meaningful difference.
+Most surgeons use a standard sling for comfort, since definitive stabilisation is the key decision for high-risk patients.

 The key is not immobilization position but rather identifying which patients need surgery.